EmmaBest/Val-Broeksmit-audio/README.md

  * February 15, 2020 - Possible alternate date for NYT/Val Broeksmit vs David Enrich & The NYTimes Podcast Crew of The Daily

 ### April
+ * April 01, 2020 - Val registers LIME & COCONUT DATA INTELLIGENCE (LCDI) INC. in Delaware
- * April 10, 2020 - Marie decides not to give Marlowe back, Marlowe is lying and having behaviorial issues
+ * April 10, 2020 - Marie decides not to give Marlowe back, and Val and Steve have their alleged fight.
+Val says Marlowe is lying and having behaviorial issues
  * April 22, 2020 - Odessa conversation recorded

 ### May
- * May - Val says he filed police report against Nordeem, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Steve.
+ * May, 2020 - Val says he filed police report against Nordine, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Steve.
 LAPD received report from Marie and investigated, found no issues
+ * May 25, 2020 - Val uploaded recording of phone call with KayserSozeBro1

 ### June
  * Mid-June, 2020 - Pattil Saajtian moves in